Spider-Man is finally back in the gaming world and looks better than ever before

 The bosses' battles, on the other hand, were very cinematic and cool, but not really challenging either.
 Once you understand what you need to do in front of the specific boss, it's really hard to make it difficult.

-Part of the game will also require you to stealth, and not jump straight to action.
-Stealth in the game is also not super sophisticated and casual, but a total enjoyable and satisfying, and unlike serious stealth games, does not require too much patience.
+Some of the game will also require you to stealth, and not jump right into action.
+Stealth in the game is also not super sophisticated and casual, but fun and satisfying overall, and unlike serious stealth games, doesn't require too much patience.

-Besides the main plot, and a number of side missions that are not bad at all, the city is full of little things to do, which are there to open up new suits for Spider-Man and develop his gadgets.
-And there are a lot of them - you can find all the files that Spydy Peyzer has scattered around the city and forget about them, shoot familiar New York City sites, some of which are East Agaz to the world of Marble, stop crimes across the city, clean up enemy bases, save a project of Peter's friend Harry Osborne And more.
-Although these tasks are quite varied and not too boring, at a certain stage I personally get fed up with them.
-Overall, I'm not one of the gamers who has to finish everything 100 percent, but even those who do, are not going to suffer at least.
+Aside from the main plot, and a number of side missions that aren't bad either, the city is full of a million little things to do, which are there to open Spider-Man's new suits and develop his gadgets.
+And there are plenty of them - you can find all the files that Speedy scattered around the city and forget about, take photos of famous New York City sites, some of which are Easter Eggs to the world of Marbles, stop crimes around the city, clear enemy bases, save a project from Peter's friend, Harry Osborne And more.
+Although these tasks are quite varied and not too boring, at some point I personally get tired of them, overall I am not a gamer who must finish everything 100 percent, but even those who do, are not going to suffer at least.

 I do not actually have too many complaints about the game.
 The only thing that bothered me a little bit was that the plot in the middle felt significantly slower than the beginning and the end were just crazy and full of action.

-But apart from that, yes, Insomniac did a great job in conveying the experience of "what it is like to be Spider-Man."
-The characters, the plot feel super authentic to the source material, and the gameplay feels so true that if you are a Spider-Man fan, Comics In general or just looking for a really good game, you just can not miss this game.
+But besides, yes, Insomniac did a great job of conveying the experience of "what it's like to be Spider-Man."
+The characters, the plot feel super authentic to the source material, and the gameplay feels so right that if you are Spider-Man enthusiasts, Comics In general or just looking for a really good game, you just can not miss this game.

 Sveta S. She is developing sites and a gamer in her soul, you are invited to follow her on her YouTube channel GameGems